 BEAM Software: The Basic ERS & Envisat (A)ATSR and Meris Toolbox (BEAM) is a collection of executable tools and an application programming interface (API) which has been developed to facilitate the utilisation, viewing and processing of ESA MERIS, (A)ATSR and ASAR data.
 It can be downloaded fee of charge.

-WASI (Water Colour Simulator) is a tool for the simulation of optical properties and light field parameters of deep and shallow waters, and for data analysis of instruments disposed above the water surface and submerged in the water.
+WASI (Water Colour Simulator) (Version 5) is a tool for the simulation of optical properties and light field parameters of deep and shallow waters, and for data analysis of instruments disposed above the water surface and submerged in the water.
+You can download the installation file directly here.
 Examples of supported measurements are downwelling irradiance, upwelling radiance, irradiance reflectance, remote sensing reflectance, attenuation, and absorption.
 Data analysis is done by inverse modeling.
 The provided database, which covers the spectral range from 350 to 1000 nm in 1 nm intervals, can be exchanged easily to represent the studied area.
 The module WASI-2D extends the functionality towards image processing of atmospherically corrected data from airborne sensors and satellite instruments.
 WASI is free of charge.
 It has been developed for Windows, but can be operated also under Linux, BSD, Solaris and Mac OS X using the wine emulator (www.winehq.org).
 For further information contact Peter Gege at firstname.lastname@example.org.

 ArcGIS & satellite data – Importing satellite data into ArcGIS just got easier!
 There is now an ArcGIS extension that allows users to browse THREDDS catalogs and connect directly to OPeNDAP servers to access large amounts of scientific data and ingest the data into ArcGIS desktop 9.3.
 This extension, called the Environmental Data Connector (EDC), uses a Java-based browser and leverages existing components from Unidata and NOAA/PMEL libraries so that users can filter large amounts of data in space and time.
 The user has a choice of importing the data into ArcGIS in either raster or feature format.
 The time stamped data can then be animated using a TimeSlider extension which is built into the EDC.
 A stand-alone version is also available, which provides a GUI to browse THREDDS catalogs or OPeNDAP directories, to subset the selected data in space and time, and to download the data as a netcdf file.
 The EDC was developed for NOAA Fisheries by Applied Science Associates, Inc. with funding from NOAA’s Satellite Research and Operation (R&O) project, and is freely available at www.pfeg.noaa.gov/products/EDC/.
 A patch that affects the handling of files within ArcGIS (not necessary for use with the standalone version of EDC) is available from the same website.
 For further information contact Cara Wilson at email@example.com.